How to Email a Resume to an Employer: 12+ Email Examples

 The culprit?

-You didn’t write a strong enough chemist resume objective or resume summary.
+You didn’t write a strong enough resume profile: a career objective or a professional summary.

 Those are like the abstract for your resume.
 Both show your best properties.
 But a resume objective is for entry-level chemists.